AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops.md

-# What do do when download stops:
+# What to do when download stops:

 [0] Login as root and Go to /media/seagate/Androzoo.